Do you have a WordPress blog that is slow to load in a web browser?

 A great web hosting company will place your blog on a fast, capable server that uses solid state drives (SSDs) instead of hard drives.
 It will then manage your server’s resources and keep everything updated to ensure the fastest page load times possible while protecting your blog from hackers.

 2 – Plugins – Keep the number of plugins you use to an absolute minimum.
-Every plugin you install on your blog will slow it down a bit, and it doesn’t take very many of them to bring your blog to a crawl.
+Every plugin you install on your blog will slow it down a bit, and it doesn’t take very many of them to make a noticeable difference in your blog’s page loading speeds.

 My rules of thumb for the number of plugins is simple: If a plugin doesn’t add real value to my blog or if the value it adds can be implemented without using a plugin at all, I don’t install it.